Pumpkin

 Health Benefits

-- High in antioxidants, like beta-carotene, which may reduce the risk of chronic diseases.
+- High in antioxidants, like beta-carotene, potentially reducing the risk of chronic diseases.

-- Good source of fiber, aiding in digestion and promoting gut health.
+- Good source of fiber, aiding digestion and promoting feelings of fullness.

-- Low in calories, making it a nutritious addition to a balanced diet.
+- Low in calories, making it a nutritious choice for weight management.

 Storage Tips

-Whole pumpkins should be stored in a cool, dry place like a basement or pantry, where they can last for several months.
-Cut pumpkin should be wrapped tightly in plastic wrap or stored in an airtight container and refrigerated; it will last for up to a week.
-Cooked pumpkin can be frozen for longer storage; puree it and freeze in portion-sized containers for later use in recipes.
+Whole pumpkins should be stored in a cool, dry place like a basement or pantry, away from direct sunlight.
+They can last for several months if stored properly.
+Once cut, pumpkin pieces should be wrapped tightly in plastic wrap or stored in an airtight container and refrigerated, where they will last for about 5-7 days.
+Cooked pumpkin can also be frozen for longer storage; portion it out before freezing for easy use in recipes.

 Marnirni-apinthi Building, Lot Fourteen,